nginmesh/nginmesh/README.md

 # NGINX Service Mesh with Istio compatibility
-This repository provides an implementation of a NGINX based service mesh (nginmesh).
-Nginmesh is compatible with Istio.
-It leverages NGINX as sidecar proxy.
+This repository provides an implementation of a NGINX based service mesh (nginMesh).  nginMesh is compatible with Istio.
+It leverages NGINX as a sidecar proxy.

 ## What is Service Mesh and Istio?
 Please check https://istio.io for a detailed explanation of the service mesh.

 ## Production Status
-The current version of nginmesh is designed to work with Istio release 0.6.0.
+The current version of nginMesh is designed to work with Istio release 0.6.0.
 It should not be used in the production environment.

 ## Architecture
 The diagram below depicts how an NGINX sidecar proxy is implemented.
 The sidecar uses open source version of NGINX with first-party modules as well as third-party modules for tracing.
-With this release, NGINMESH leverages Kafka for delivery of mesh metrics.
+With this release, nginMesh leverages Kafka for delivery of mesh metrics.

 ![Alt text](/images/nginx_sidecar.png?raw=true "NGINX Sidecar")

 To learn more about the sidecar implementation, see [this document](istio/agent).

 ## Quick Start
-Below are instructions to quickly install and configure nginmesh.
+Below are instructions to quickly install and configure nginMesh.
 Currently, only Kubernetes environment is supported.

 ### Prerequisites
 Make sure you have a Kubernetes cluster with at least 1.9 or greater due to fact only automatic sidecar injection is supported.
 Please see [Prerequisites](https://istio.io/docs/setup/kubernetes/quick-start.html) for setting up a kubernetes cluster.

-### Installing Istio and nginmesh
+### Installing Istio and nginMesh
-Nginmesh requires installation of Istio first
+nginMesh requires installation of Istio first.

 1. Download and install Istio 0.6.0:
 ```
 curl -L https://git.io/getLatestIstio | ISTIO_VERSION=0.6.0 sh -
 ```
-2. Download nginmesh release 0.6.0:
+2. Download nginMesh release 0.6.0:
 ```
 curl -L https://github.com/nginmesh/nginmesh/releases/download/0.6.0/nginmesh-0.6.0.tar.gz | tar zx
 ```